The Second World War (book series): Legacy

+In large part because of The Second World War Churchill was awarded the 1953 Nobel Prize in Literature.

 The Second World War can be read by students of the period as a memoir by a leading participant, rather than a comprehensive history by a professional and detached historian.
 The Second World War, particularly the period from 1940 to 1942 when Britain fought with the support of the Empire and a few Allies, was the climax of Churchill's career and his inside story of those days is unique and invaluable.

 American historian Raymond Callahan, reviewing In Command of History by David Reynolds about Churchill's The Second World War, wrote:

 Callahan concluded that notwithstanding any changes to historians' understanding of the book, now that what Churchill wrote has been compared in detail to the released archives, Churchill "remains the arresting figure he has always been—dynamic, often wrong, but the indispensable leader" who led Britain to "its last, terribly costly, imperial victory."
 In Callahan's view, Churchill was guilty of "carefully reconstructing the story" to suit his postwar political goals.

 John Keegan wrote in the 1985 introduction to the series that some deficiencies in the account stem from the secrecy of Ultra intelligence.
 Keegan held that Churchill's account was unique, since none of the other leaders (Franklin D. Roosevelt, Harry S. Truman, Benito Mussolini, Joseph Stalin, Adolf Hitler, Hideki Tojo) wrote a firsthand account of the war.
-Churchill's books were written collaboratively, as he solicited others involved in the war for their papers and remembrances.
+However, de Gaulle's war memoirs also offer a first-hand account of the war.
+Churchill's books were written collaboratively, as he solicited others involved in the war for their papers and reminiscences.

 Editions

-The Second World War has been issued in editions of six, twelve and four volumes, as well as a single-volume abridgment.
+The Second World War has been issued in editions of six, twelve and four volumes, as well as the abridged single-volume.
 Some volumes in these editions share names, such as Triumph and Tragedy, but the contents of the volumes differ, covering varying portions of the book.

 The country of first publication was the United States, preceding publication in the United Kingdom by six months.
-This was a consequence of the many last minute changes which Churchill insisted be made to the London Cassell edition, which he considered to be definitive.
+This was a consequence of the many last minute changes which Churchill insisted be made to the London Cassell edition, which he considered definitive.
+It was also because the US publishers (David Lough comments that the Americans were increasingly calling the shots as they had in the real war) insisted that the later volumes be ready for the Christmas market.